emersone/BankLedger/README.md

 ```
 git clone https://github.com/emersone/BankLedger.git
 ```
-Press Enter and your the clone should be created.
+Press Enter and the clone should be created.

 ## Running the program